arijitsh/tic-tac-toe/README.md

 --x   ---  x--  ---
 ---   ---  ---  -x-
 ```
-The computer can understand this.
+The player computer can understand this.
 It calculates the equivalence classes of boards.
 See `board.py` for the implementation.

 ## Code Organization
 `ttt.py` contains the main game playing.
 `game_engine.py` contains RL and other implementations.
-`state.py` maintains game states.
+`state.py` maintains game states and detects equivalences.